Colo Vale railway station, New South Wales: History

 The station opened on 1 May 1883 as Colemans Siding, and was renamed Colo Vale on 1 August 1885.
 The station along with the Loop Line was closed in 1978.

 The station is located on a crossing loop.
 It has been restored by the Colo Vale Community Association.

+In 2021, an upgrade to the line from Buxton to Colo Vale was announced, with project delivery by Transport Heritage NSW.
+When complete this will allow return of premium heritage train experiences to Colo Vale.